-Soumaro Maiko Tea House / Takehisayumeji Art Museum - Sakata, Yamagata Prefecture
+Somaro Maiko Tea House / Takehisayumeji Art Museum - Sakata, Yamagata Prefecture

-This tea house was originally a traditional Japanese high-class restaurant named Somaya that operated for over 100 years in the Edo period.
+This tea house was originally a traditional Japanese high-class restaurant named Somaro that operated for over 100 years in the Edo period.
 The Kyoto area style and formalities can still be seen here even to this day.